 Once your home’s considered suitable for a heat pump installation, the next step is pricing.

-It is a condition of the Home Energy Scotland Loan that your heat pump installer and products are MCS-certified.
+It is a condition of the Home Energy Scotland Grant and Loan funding that your heat pump installer and products are MCS-certified.

 You can find installers in your area (as well as customer reviews) on Energy Saving Trust's Renewables Installer Finder.